KuriRobot/Kuri-Documentation/reference/ros-nodes/clothesline-obstacle-detector.md

 ## Published Topics
 #### `/mobile_base/clothesline_obstacle_detector`
 This topic displays messages of the ClotheslineObstacle type.
 This topic is published to by the node ``clothesline_obstacle_detector`` in the mobile_base package ``obstacle_detector`` and is subscribed to by the experimental may_nav version

+## Services
+#### `/mobile_base/clothesline_obstacle_seen`
+When a request is sent, this service clears the obstacle detector triggers.
+The only current established client is in the experimental may_nav.
+The purpose is to ensure that may_nav sees the detected obstacle even if may_nav temporarily stops running when safety triggers are registered.

 ## Parameters
 ``duration``